decipleme/getandcleandata/README.md

 Processing is done in steps specified in the project description.

 **Step 1: Merges the training and the test sets to create one data set.**

 The files that are read to load the test data are -

 	* "./UCI HAR Dataset/test/subject_test.txt" - contains the test subject Ids
-        * "./UCI HAR Dataset/test/y_test.txt"       - contains the test activities performedby the subjects
+	* "./UCI HAR Dataset/test/y_test.txt"       - contains the test activities performed

+						      by the subjects
 	* "./UCI HAR Dataset/test/X_test.txt"       - contains the test measurements collected from the accelerometers from the Samsung Galaxy S smartphone

 The files that are read to load the training data are -

 	* "./UCI HAR Dataset/train/subject_train.txt" - contains the training subject Ids
 	* "./UCI HAR Dataset/train/y_train.txt"       - contains the training activities performed by the subjects
-	* "./UCI HAR Dataset/train/X_train.txt"       - contains the measurements collected during training phase from the accelerometers from the Samsung Galaxy S smartphone
+	* "./UCI HAR Dataset/train/X_train.txt"       - contains the measurements collected

+							during training phase from the accelerometers
+							from the Samsung Galaxy S smartphone

 Both training and test phase data are combined first with the subjects and activity data column wise respectively.
 The combined training and test data is then stacked upon to form a complete data set.

 **Step 3: Uses descriptive activity names to name the activities in the data set.**

 Activity labels are loaded from the file -

 	* "./UCI HAR Dataset/activity_labels.txt"     - contains the labels for the 6 activities